PuZhiweizuishuai/ScanSearch/README_EN.md

 ## Background Information

-As we all know, I'm a poor student, so I've achieved quite a bit in the aspect of searching for answers.
+As we all know, I'm a study noob, so I've achieved quite a bit in the aspect of searching for answers.

 About four years ago, I wrote such a script.